Cost-Sensitive Label Embedding for Multi-Label Classification: Experiments

-\myparagraph{Comparison with LSDE algorithms.} Next, we compare CLEMS with LSDE algorithms, including ECC-based algorithms~\cite{Ferng2013ecc} and RA$k$EL~\cite{Tsoumakas2011rakel}.
-For ECC-based algorithms, we consider two promising error-correcting codes, \textit{repetition code} (ECC-RREP) and \textit{Hamming on repetition code} (ECC-HAMR) in the original work \cite{Ferng2013ecc}.
-Note that RA$k$EL is actually equivalent to ECC-RREP \cite{Ferng2013ecc}.
-We couple ECC-RREP and ECC-HAMR with random forest classification~\cite{Breiman2001rfr}.
+We compare CLEMS with ECC-based LSDE algorithms \citep{Ferng2013ecc}.
+We consider two promising error-correcting codes, \textit{repetition code} (ECC-RREP) and \textit{Hamming on repetition code} (ECC-HAMR) in the original work.
+The former is equivalent to the famous Random $k$-labelsets~(RA$k$EL) algorithm \citep{Tsoumakas2011rakel}.

 Figure~\ref{fig:lsde_f1} shows the results of F1 score.
-Note that $M$ for CLEMS and LSDE algorithms are different.
+Note that in the figure, the scales of $M / K$ for CLEMS and other LSDE algorithms are different.
+The scale of CLEMS is $\{1.2, 1.4, 1.6, 1.8, 2.0\}$ while the scale of other LSDE algorithms is $\{2, 4, 6, 8, 10 \}$.
 Although we give LSDE algorithms more dimensions to embed the label information, CLEMS is still superior to those LSDE algorithms in most of cases.
-Similar results happen for Accuracy score and the Rank loss (Figure~\ref{fig:lsde_acc} and~\ref{fig:lsde_rank}).
+Similar results happen for Accuracy score and the Rank loss (Figure~\ref{fig:lsde_acc} and Figure~\ref{fig:lsde_rank}).
 The results again justify the superiority of CLEMS.

-Although for both LSDR and LSDE, CLEMS reaches better performance as $M$ increases, the improvement becomes small when $M \geq$ 100\% of~$K$.
-The results suggest that LSDE is not necessary to CLEMS.
-The embedded dimension $M =$ 100\% of~$K$ is sufficiently good for most of the cases.